Hooking up a tiny house to power, fresh water, and waste water is easy– just plug and play!

-If there are water tanks in your tiny house, they can be filled with a regular garden hose with potable water, whether the hose is permanently attached to a stationary house (in freezing temperatures, use heat tape along the hose), or, if you’re traveling with your house, intermittently.
-You can even have a water truck come and fill up your water tank, although that’s certainly a more expensive solution.
+If there are water tanks in your tiny house, they can be filled with potable water via a hose, whether the hose is permanently attached to a stationary house (in freezing temperatures, wrap heat tape along the hose), or, if you’re traveling with your house, intermittently.
+You can also have a water truck come and fill up your water tank, although that’s a more expensive solution.

 How will you get rid of your waste water?

 Depending on what your town allows, you may separate your grey water from your black water if you can use your grey water, or you may put all waste water into black water.
 Grey water may be used in irrigating gardens (again, as long as your town allows it) and you use eco-friendly soap products.
 More on greywater use is here.

 Either way, your waste water will need to go somewhere!
 B&B Micro Manufacturing can build in grey and black water tanks to your tiny house, or you can permanently tie-in your tiny house to a septic or sewer system.

 The simplest, cheapest power source for your tiny house is running an extension cord a building that already has power.
 Many people who live in their tiny houses full-time park their houses beside or behind the house of a friend, relative or landlord.
 Others may lease or purchase a property that already has a power source.
 If you need to have new power lines run to your property, check in with your town.
 Learn more about connecting undeveloped land to power and water sources here.